-- □ Is the primary caretaker of such an individual in the above category (Documentation in file) - □ Is engaged in work activities (Verification in file) - □ Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) - □ Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program and the supplemental nutrition assistance program (SNAP), and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file)

-Signature of Family Member
+Famil y: Adult family member: idult family member meets the requirements for being exempted funity service requirement for the following reason: from the PHA's 62 years of age or older (Documentation of age in file) Is a person with disabilities and self-certifies below that they are unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant certification: I am a person with disabilities and am un community service requirement. nable to comply with the Signature of Family Member Date Is the primary caretaker of such an individual in the above category (Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) 0 funded under part A of title IV of the Social Security Act, or un program of the state in which the PHA is located, including a sto-work program and the supplemental nutrition assistance program. mber of a family receiving assistance, benefits, or services under a state program under part A of title IV of the Social Security Act, or under any other welfare a of the state in which the PHA is located, including a state-administered welfare a program and the supplemental nutrition assistance program (SNAP), and has not und by the state or other administering entity to be in noncompliance with such a (Documentation in file) Signature of Family Member Date Signature of PHA Official Date